mdgriffith/style-elements/NOTES.md

 > -----------------------
 >
 > We're going to do a crazy thing and only allow `padding` to be set manually.

+And we're going to move on and see if this works.

 `flexbox` is an incredibly useful property.
 We can specify if we want to orient the children horizontally in rows or vertically in columns.
 I believe the default should be to wrap these elements as well (the general browser default is to not wrap).